-The group felt that the opportunities available should be reviewed as part of best practice, with any gaps to be actioned as and when they arise through the building control service.
-In part, they will need to apply for IDB's Land Drainage Consent.
+The group felt that the opportunities available should be

-C) Yes
+consultees like Kent County Council or the Environment Agency.
+When a new development will be discharging into or affecting UMIDB adopted watercourses, they will need to apply for IDB's Land Drainage Consent.

-D) Building Regulations are required to undertake their work in line with the national requirements.
+- C) Yes - D) Building Regulations are required to undertake their work in line with the national requirements.